Gabriella439/post-rfc/sotu.md

 # Common Programming Needs

-## Refactoring
+## Maintenance

 **Rating:** Best in class

-Haskell is unbelievably awesome for refactoring code.
-There's nothing that I can say that will fully convey how nice it is to refactor Haskell code.
+Haskell is unbelievably awesome for maintaining large projects.
+There's nothing that I can say that will fully convey how nice it is to modify existing Haskell code.
 You can only appreciate this through experience.

-When I say that Haskell is easy to refactor, I mean that you can easily approach a large Haskell code base written by somebody else and make sweeping architectural changes to the project without breaking the code.
+When I say that Haskell is easy to maintain, I mean that you can easily approach a large Haskell code base written by somebody else and make sweeping architectural changes to the project without breaking the code.